benjamin-lanier-taylor/Iowa_Liquor/README.md

       * Feature Selection and Machine Learning.
 2. iowa_liquor.txt
    * The requirments.txt file used for this project.
+3. iowa_liquor_clean7.pkl
+   * A Pickle file of 100 rows of the data I sent though ML models.

 <!-- TABLE OF CONTENTS -->
 ## Table of Contents